earlgreytech/neutron-spec/neutron-architecture.md

 * VMExtra: u16 -- Extra flags etc data which may be used by specific VMs/hypervisors
 * Flags: u8 -- Various flags for it's execution which do not rely on the hypervisor/VM type.

 The ContractType field will be held in the state key: `00 01`

-The VMVersion field is defined as so, in Rust:
+The NeutronVersion field is defined as so, in Rust:

     pub struct NeutronVersion{
         pub format: u8,